 The Thicket is a 500 metre long narrow steep bank of ash and field maple woodland.
 It is home to a variety of native woodland animals and plants.

-Along the Thicket you can enjoy a peaceful, woodland setting, watch the birds or have a picnic.
+Along the Thicket you can enjoy a peaceful, woodland setting, watching and listening to the birds.

 Location and access

 The Thicket is located between St Ives and Houghton.
 Access is from two entrances at either end of the woodland off the Thicket path.
 A public footpath runs north from the western access before turning west across the fields.
 A permissive path crosses the site and returns to the entrance at the eastern end of the wood.

 The Thicket is not suitable for wheelchairs or pushchairs and some of the paths may become slippery when wet.
 Access up through the woodland is via uneven steps at each end of the site.

 Dogs are welcome but please keep them under close control so they don’t disturb any nesting birds.

 History and wildlife